 Risks are higher for children because it is hard to get them to modify their activity.
 A study published last year in The American Journal of Sports Medicine found that young athletes who delay surgery five months or more have a higher chance of suffering a secondary knee injury.
 Waiting can lead to progressive damage to other parts of the knee, including the meniscus and cartilage, multiple studies show.

 Though official statistics are scarce, orthopedic specialists estimate that thousands of children and teens are tearing their ACLs each year.
 Researchers at Children’s Hospital of Philadelphia found a 400 percent increase in youth ACL injuries over the last decade, according to findings presented at the American Academy of Pediatrics 2011 annual meeting.
 Girls have up to eight times the risk of an ACL tear as boys; though no one knows exactly why.

-Dr. Stickney specializes in hip, knee and shoulder surgery in his Kirkland and Redmond locations.
+Dr. Stickney in an expert in sports medicine who specializes in hip, knee and shoulder surgery at his Kirkland and Redmond locations.
 If you are experiencing knee issues or have questions about treatment options, contact our office to schedule your next appointment!
 Watch Dr. Stickney’s video and learn more about orthopedic surgery.